 Be prepared to trade concessions

-- For example, you could pay for a repair job in return for a rent-free period or avoid a personal guarantee by providing a larger deposit.
+- For example, you could pay for repairs in return for a rent-free period or avoid a personal guarantee by providing a larger deposit.

 - In a property slump, landlords may offer incentives, such as a rent-free period, before you even start negotiating.